Cross-lingual Contextualized Topic Models with Zero-shot Learning: Introduction

-Recently, pre-trained representations, like the ones provided by BERT~\cite{devlin2018bert}, have enabled exciting new results in several different tasks like Named Entity Recognition, POS Tagging, and Natural Language Inference~\cite{nozza2020mask,rogers2020primer}.

-Previous work~\cite{bianchi2020pretraining} has shown that neural variational frameworks allow us to use pre-trained document representations \textit{in addition} to the bag of words to increase the topic coherence.
+To this end, we need to leverage external information to support the topic modeling task.
+Indeed, topic models have often gained significant advantages from introducing external knowledge, e.g., document relationships~\cite{yang2015birds,wang2020deep,terragni2020constrained,Terragni20negativeresults} and word embeddings ~\cite{nozza2016unsupervised,Li16,zhao2017metalda,dieng2019diversity}.
+Recently, pre-trained contextualized embeddings, e.g., BERT~\cite{devlin2018bert} embeddings, have enabled exciting new results in several NLP tasks~\cite{rogers2020primer,nozza2020mask}.
+More importantly, there do exist contextualized embeddings that are also multilingual.

+This paper introduces a novel neural topic modeling architecture in which we \textit{replace} the input BoW document representations with multilingual \textit{contextualized} embeddings.
+Neural topic models take in input the document BoW representations, which provide valuable symbolic information; however, this information's structure is lost after the first hidden layer in any neural architecture.
+We, therefore, hypothesize that contextual information can replace the BoW representation.

-In this paper, we propose a novel neural topic modeling architecture in which we \textit{replace} the input BoW with contextualized embeddings --- here, we use SBERT~\cite{reimers2019sentence} embeddings.
-More precisely, a neural encoding layer for pre-trained document representations from the BERT language model is introduced before the sampling process of the topic model.
-This change allows us to infer topics on unseen documents in languages other than the one present in the training data.
-The inferred topics consists of tokens that refer to the training language.
+We use a neural encoding layer for the pre-trained document representations from a contextualized embedding model input (e.g., BERT) before the neural topic model's sampling process.
+This change allows us to address the two limitations mentioned above jointly: (i) our approach solves the problem of dealing with unseen words at test time since we do not need them to have a BoW representation; moreover, (ii) the model infers topics on unseen documents in languages other than the one in the training data.
+The inferred topics consist of tokens from the training language and can be applied to any supported test language.
+We show the high quality of the resulting topics for four test languages both quantitatively and qualitatively.

-While the BoW provides valuable symbolic information, the structure of this information is lost after the first hidden layer in any neural architecture.
-We, therefore, hypothesize that it can be replaced with contextual information.
-One limitation of our approach is that the BERT is limited to a fixed maximum input length.
-The resulting embeddings thus capture only the first 768 words.

-We first show that results obtained with this architecture match those considering only the BoW (i.e., without the contextual information).
-We then show how to use our architecture for zero-shot cross-lingual topic modeling.
+To the best of our knowledge, there is no prior work on zero-shot cross-lingual topic modeling.
+Our model can be applied to new languages after training is complete and does not require external resources, alignment, or other conditions.
+Nonetheless, the flexibility of the input means our model will benefit from any future improvement of language modeling techniques.